-Following the release of DJI Mavic Air 2, a lot of drone lovers have started carrying rumors about the upcoming DJI Mavic 3 release date.
+Following the release of DJI Mavic Air 2, many drone lovers spread rumors about the DJI Mavic 3 release date.
 That’s no surprise because, as with the smartphone industry, the drone industry has its technology hype.
-In this article, we will be discussing everything about the upcoming DJI Mavic 3, including its release date, price, specs, and rumors.
+In this article, we will discuss everything about the DJI Mavic 3, its release date, price, specs, and rumors.

 DJI Mavic 3 Release Date